aldomonteiro/botkit-dialogflow-multipages/README.md

 # botkit-dialogflow-multi-pages

 I am proud to bring you botkit-dialogflow-multi-pages.
-A chatbot based on [botkit](https://github.com/howdyai/botkit) that can be integrated to several Facebook pages and integrate with an unique Dialogflow instance.
+A chatbot based on [botkit](https://github.com/howdyai/botkit) that can be integrated to several Facebook pages and an unique Dialogflow instance.

 This is project is based on the very clever [botkit-multi-fb-pages](https://github.com/danieledp/botkit-multi-fb-pages), that handles queries from several facebook pages plus [botkit-middleware-dialogflow](https://github.com/jschnurr/botkit-middleware-dialogflow), that integrates the botkit with Dialogflow.